 As the core training business was creating enough demand to get started, they decided to set up the documents business together.

 A year in, the new business is doing well, says Mr McDonald.
-The plan is to perfect its online marketing reach in New Zealand and Australia before going global and targeting a 24-hour turnaround operation that produces documents for UK and US clients overnight while they sleep.
+The plan is to perfect its online marketing reach in New Zealand and Australia before going global and targeting a 24-hour turnaround operation that produces documents for UK and US clients while they sleep.

 Tauranga chamber chief executive Stan Gregec described Mr McDonald as a "fascinating" character.